sevya/errorx/documentation/API_user_guide.md

 This will process the sequences in `example.fastq`, and output the results to `out.tsv`.

 ## Compilation
-The ErrorX library is distributed as a JAR archive, that can be linked to your existing Java code.
-In addition, the JAR file comes in a folder containing other dependencies, which will be properly read if the JAR is left in its original location.
+The ErrorX library is distributed as a JAR archive, that can be linked to your existing Java code. **Note:** the JAR file comes in a folder containing other dependencies, which will be properly read if the JAR is left in its original location.
 To link the JAR library while compiling your own Java code, add the following commands:

 	javac -cp '.:/Path/to/ErrorX/java_bindings/ErrorX.jar' ExampleApp.java
 	java -cp '.:/Path/to/ErrorX/java_bindings/ErrorX.jar' ExampleApp